 Gloucestershire is regionally important as a source of crushed rock and sand and gravel.
 It is a source of dimension stone and roofing flags, both limestone and sandstone, which are evident in the many stone buildings, especially in the Cotswolds.
 Brick clay is locally worked.
-Coal was a major product from the Forest of Dean, but production has almost ceased and the only likely future extraction, if allowed, would be by opencasting.
+Coal was a major product from the Forest of Dean, but currently production is limited to very small scale and intermittent 'free-mining', which has a strong cultural association with the Forest.
+Future applications for opencast coal mining are possible, but unlikely given the environmental constraints and current planning policy on coal.